Apple wanted Samsung to be punished severely the other day

 for leaking already rejected evidence to the press

 .
-So severely, in fact, that Apple asked for outright winning the trial because of it in the motion
+So severely, in fact, that Apple asked for outright winning the trial because of it in the motion it filed:

 "The proper remedy for Samsung's misconduct is judgment that Apple's asserted phone design patents are valid and infringed.
 Through its extraordinary actions yesterday, Samsung sought to sway the jury on the design patent issues, and the proper remedy is to enter judgment against Samsung on those same patents.
 It would be, to be sure, a significant sanction.
 But serious misconduct can only be cured through a serious sanction—and here, Samsung's continuing and escalating misconduct merits a severe penalty that will establish that Samsung is not above the law...